02 Aug Goodwill Tech Course Helps Woman Achieve Lifelong Career Goal

-As part of a women’s networking program, the teen from South Central Los Angeles spent a day with a marketing manager from Accenture, a global business management consulting firm specializing in digital, cloud and security services.
+As part of a women’s networking program, the teen from South Central Los Angeles spent a day with a marketing manager from Accenture, a global professional services company with leading capabilities in digital, cloud and security.

 “I’m hearing all about this wonderful company with a supportive, family atmosphere and thinking, ‘Wow, this is somewhere I’d love to be,’” Kara recalls.
 “But eventually, I had to give up on that dream.”

 Kara moved to Nashville in 2010 to attend Tennessee State University.
 Then she got pregnant with twins and had to drop out of school to support her new family.

 For several years, she worked as a digital marketing specialist, but her lack of technology training held her back.